brunohauck/brunohauck/README.md

-### Work Expirience
+### Work Experience

 # Customer Onboarding Manager, Clevertap
 ⇢ Swift, Android Java / Kotlin, IONIC, Web, React Native, and Angular, development, and SDK configuration<br />
-⇢ Work directly with the customer success team for onboarding and configuration of Clevertap SDK on All mobile plataforms<br />
+⇢ Work directly with the customer success team for onboarding and configuration of Clevertap SDK on All mobile platforms<br />
 ⇢ Create samples apps using the Clevertap SDK<br />